Tag Archives: sig sauer

 Hunting Country

 On a blustery summer evening, I made my way into the Wasatch Mountains to do some additional testing of the Kilo’s capabilities.
 The storm front threatened to bring rain, but for the most part all I got was gloomy cloud cover.
-The high winds carried a visible amount of dust and debris, which had me concerned at how well the laser would reach.
+The high winds carried a visible amount of dust and debris.
+This had me concerned at how well the laser would reach.
 But I was quite surprised to see the Kilo light up with just over five-thousand yards, over two-point-eight miles away.

 I decided to hit something even further still away, from my perch at over six-thousand feet (9,189 DA according to the Kilo) I could see my house below.
-I figured the siding would be reflective enough to hit at significant distance, so I pressed the button until it came back with a reading, and it did several times.
+I figured the siding would be reflective enough to hit at significant distance.
+So I pressed the button until it came back with a reading, and it did several times.
 Nine-thousand three hundred and fifty-one yards it read, that’s five point three miles away as the crow flies.
-I checked my Basemap app, to see that the waypoint popped up marking my house.
-Had I needed to, I could have just walked home in the dark using the Basemap as a guide.

 I did some truing of the data in AB for my 6GT load to see that it lined up with confirmed data I already had saved.
-It was absolutely brilliant to see a firing solution populate in a second or so, with almost all the data I needed to make the shot.
-The GT shoots very well out to fifteen hundred yards or so, and I wanted to see how quick I could go from spotting targets to seeing impacts at various distances.
+It was absolutely brilliant to see a firing solution populate in a second or so.
+With nearly all the data I needed to make the shot.
+The Desert Tech SRS M2 6GT shoots very well out to fifteen hundred yards or so.
+I wanted to see how quick I could go from spotting targets to seeing impacts at various distances.
 So I played my mock hunting game where a suitable sized target is picked out, and I engaged it as fast as possible as if it were escaping.
-The trued data from AB via the Kilo lined up beautifully, allowing me to make hit after hit with minimal delays between shots.
+The trued data from AB via the Kilo lined up beautifully.
+This allowed me to make hit after hit with minimal delays between shots.

 If the system was utilized between a shooter and spotter team, you could put an amazing rate of fire on targets.
 With a spotter using the Kilo, you could range targets and have the firing solution show up on the shooters phone screen without so much as saying a word.
-Both could see the live data displayed, and as soon as the next target is identified that data would pop up on the shooter’s screen.
+Both could see the live data displayed.
+And as soon as the next target is identified that data would pop up on the shooter’s screen.
 You can even actuate the rangefinder from your phone through the app.
 Once paired, you can touch the range button on your phone screen to activate the rangefinder remotely.

 I created a second profile for my favorite twenty-two inch 6.5 Creedmoor, just to see how to cycle between profiles.
 As with other operations inside the Kilo, it was quick to pull up the menu and switch between profiles and other settings.
 As I used the internal menu of the Kilo I got much better at changing rapidly the settings.
 Continue Reading Here…